Varanus salvadorii: Diet

-The teeth of V. salvadorii do not resemble those of other monitor species, which typically are blunt, peglike, and face slightly rearward.
+The teeth of crocodile monitors do not resemble those of other monitor species, which typically are blunt, peglike, and face slightly rearward.
 Their upper teeth are long, fang-like, set vertically in the jawbone, adapted to hooking into fast-moving prey such as birds, bats, and rodents.
 Their lower teeth are housed in a fleshy sheath.
-In the wild, V. salvadorii is the top predator in New Guinea, feeding on birds (particularly Cacatua sp. and maleos (Macrocephalon maleo)), eggs, small mammals (such as rats and bandicoots), frogs, reptiles, and carrion.
+In the wild, crocodile monitors are the top predator in New Guinea, feeding on birds (such as Cacatua sp.), eggs, small mammals (such as rats and bandicoots), frogs, reptiles, and carrion.
 Natives have reported that it can take down pigs, deer, and hunting dogs, and hauls its prey into the canopy to consume it.
 Captive specimens have been known to eat fish, frogs, rodents, chickens, and dog food.

 This species has been observed hunting prey in a unique fashion for monitor lizards.
-Rather than following its prey to ambush it from behind, V. salvadorii may stalk its prey and anticipate where it will run, meeting it headlong.
+Rather than following its prey to ambush it from behind, the crocodile monitor may stalk its prey and anticipate where it will run, meeting it headlong.

 Reproduction

-Reproduction of V. salvadorii has only been observed in captivity, so nothing is known about its reproduction in the wild.
-The egg clutches, comprising four to 12 eggs, are deposited around October to January, with the eggs showing a remarkable difference in dimensions, a phenomenon for which no explanation is known.
-Dimensions may vary from 7.5 × 3.4 to 10 × 4.5 cm, while weight may vary from 43.3 to 60.8 g.
+Reproduction of crocodile monitors has only been observed in captivity, so nothing is known about its reproduction in the wild.
+The egg clutches, comprising four to 12 eggs, are deposited around October to January, with the eggs showing a difference in dimensions, a phenomenon for which no explanation is known.
+Dimensions vary from 7.5 × 3.4 to 10 × 4.5 cm, while weight varies from 43.3 to 60.8 g.
 Most clutches laid in captivity have been infertile, and only four successful breedings have been documented thus far.
 Hatchlings are about 18 in long and weigh around 56 g.
-Like those of many other monitors, the hatchlings of V. salvadorii are more colorful than adults, and feed primarily on insects and small reptiles.
+Like those of many other monitors, hatchling crocodile monitors are more colourful than adults and feed primarily on insects and small reptiles.